oleksandr/file-uploads-server/README.md

 file-uploads-server
 ===================

-A buildout/nginx based project layout that creates a web server to handle uploaded files (using nginx uploads module) and pass the request further to a pre-configured backend.
+A buildout/nginx based project layout that creates a web server to handle uploaded files (using nginx uploads module) and to pass the request further to a pre-configured backend.
 This template can be used as a good starting point for the web-application that handles file uploads to avoid passing the uploads through the proxy (load-balancer).

 The template relies on: